Unravelling intrinsic brain function and network organization is a major challenge for neuroscientists today.

 What can you do with Iconeus One?

-To date, most scientific tools available to observe brain activity are either limited by poor sensitivity or a very small field of view, hindering you from seeing the big picture.
+To date, most scientific tools available to observe brain activity are either limited by poor sensitivity or a small field of view, hindering you from seeing the big picture.

 Functional ultrasound (fUS) is a revolution for researchers who wish to embrace a more holistic approach.

-Adding whole-brain functional imaging to your experimental read-outs has never been easier thanks to Iconeus One, the first and only commercial fUS system, currently the most powerful tool available for investigating neurovascular structure as well as brain activation and connectivity.
+Adding whole-brain functional imaging to your experimental read-outs has never been easier thanks to Iconeus One, the first and only commercial fUS system, currently the most powerful and easy-to-use tool available for investigating neurovascular structure as well as brain activation and connectivity.